 9. Connections to the Big Cities of the World

 I’m talking about the airport here.
-Unlike airports from other cities of Romania, which are mostly connected to only few other big capitals or to Bucharest, Romania’s capital has flights everywhere.
+Unlike airports from other cities in Romania, which are mostly connected to only few other big European cities or to Bucharest, Romania’s capital has flights everywhere.

-If you travel a lot, Bucharest is the best choice, because this is where most of your international flights will take off.
+If you travel a lot, Bucharest is the best choice, because this is where most of your international flights will take off from.